joshuaclayton/unused/README.md

 brew upgrade unused
 ```

 Alternatively, you can install with [Stack] or by hand.
+Because it needs to compile, installation times may vary, but it's often several minutes.

 ### Stack